ilyakrasnov/ai_project_jce17/README.md

 *** image from slide - h1 , h2

 ### Challenges
+it was not easy to implemet, there are many "moving parts" and there were many adjustments and corrections needed. we used Visualization of the algorithem working displaying each step displaying the Fringe states, and Closed states. thies helped understanding what the algorithem was  acctualy doing and what corrections were requiered.

 ## 3 - Exploration of A* performance with different heuristic functions